morgangraphics/ansible-role-nvm/README.md

     nvm_dir: ""

-*NVM will, by default, install the `.nvm` directory in the home directory of the user e.g. `/home/user1/.nvm`.
-You can override the installation directory by changing this variable e.g. `/opt/foo/nvm`.
+> *NVM will, by default, install the `.nvm` directory in the home directory of the user e.g. `/home/vagrant/.nvm`.
+You can override the installation directory by changing this variable e.g. `/opt/nvm` to put it into a global space (not tied to a specific user account) if you wanted.
 This variable will respect Ansible substitution variables e.g. `{{ansible_env.HOME}}`*

 NVM Profile location Options are .profile, .bashrc, .bash_profile, .zshrc

     nvm_profile: ".bashrc"

+> *The location of the bash profile in which Bash (or Dash depending on distribution) will source the `nvm` command from.
+There are two potential contexts to consider, globally, meaning everyone who logs in will have access to nvm (which may or may not what you really want) e.g `/etc/bash.bashrc`*

+> **OR**

+> *On a per user basis tied to a specific user account e.g. `/home/vagrant/.bashrc` This role will create the appropriate profile file if it does not exist.
+:warning: If you specify nvm_profile: `"/home/node-user/.bashrc"` and the `node-user` is not a real user on the box, then nvm will not work as you expect.*

 NVM source location i.e. you host your own fork of [NVM](https://github.com/creationix/nvm)